Mykola Arkas: Compositions and other cultural activities

 Arkas's artistic contributions include poetry, and about 80 compositions for solo-singing, vocal ensembles and arrangements of folk songs.
 He composed romances and duets.

 Arkas was the founder and chairman of the "Prosvita" cultural and educational society in Mykolaiv.
 At his own expense he opened a public school that taught in Ukrainian, as the dominant teaching language in schools was Russian.

 In 1908 in St. Petersburg, a book by Mykola Arkas — "History of Ukraine-Rus" — was published, under the editorship of Ukrainian writer Vasyl Domaniczky.
 It was the first popular history of Ukraine published in Ukrainian.

 Kateryna (1890)

 Arkas's opera Kateryna (1890) is the most significant work of Mykola Arkas, adapted as from Taras Shevchenko's poem of the same title.
 The opera was first performed in Moscow in 1899 by the Ukrainian composer and theatre director Marko Kropyvnytskyi.
 The piano–vocal score was first published in 1897.
 The work brought recognition to Mykola Arkas and became the first Ukrainian lyrical folk opera.
 Performances of "Kateryna" were a great success, first playing in Moscow by Mark Kropivnitskiy's troupe in 1899, and later in Minsk, Vilnius and Kiev.

 Commemoration

-In October 1992 in Myoklaiv there was open a monument to Mykola Arkas (by sculptor O.Zdykhovskiy).
-In 2003 a postage stamp was released in Ukraine dedicated to Mykola Arkas.
+In October 1992, in Mykolaiv, there was open a monument to Mykola Arkas (by sculptor O.Zdykhovskiy).
+In 2003, a postage stamp was released in Ukraine dedicated to Mykola Arkas.

 A biography about Arkas was written by the Ukrainian folklorist Leonid Sergeevič Kaufman in 1958.